 Summary of existing policy and planning gaps

 Yarra continues to be a strategically important location for employment.
-It hosts key assets of state significance, and sites with renewal potential identified in earlier iterations of Plan Melbourne and current local planning policies.
+It hosts significant existing employment clusters, key assets of state significance, and sites with renewal potential have been identified in the earlier iterations of Plan Melbourne and current local planning policies.

 While there are general statements in support of economic activity in Yarra, neither state nor local policy frameworks provide specific direction for the future employment role.
 The Swan Street Structure Plan includes a range of objectives and strategies related to employment uses in the various precincts within that plan.

 Previous studies and the analysis presented in the preceding chapter suggest that industrial employment is likely to continue to decline, while employment in professional services, health and education, and retail and hospitality are all expected to grow.
 Rezoning of employment land to accommodate these changes may need to occur.
-However, recent changes to the VPP employment zones have already provided greater flexibility for the location of employment uses. changes to zoning in the Gipps Street precinct (from industrial to business/commercial) time on-the-ground changes can be observed, gradually new development and new businesses locat to area.
+However, recent changes to the VPP employment zones have already provided greater flexibility for the location of employment uses.
+Relatively recent changes to zoning in the Gipps Street precinct (from industrial to business/commercial) have taken some time for on-the-ground changes can be observed, but gradually new development is occurring and new businesses are locating to this area.

-It is evident that a clear and robust evidence base is required to support the development and implementation of land use planning policy in Yarra. analysis of capacity demand.
+It is evident that a clear and robust evidence base is required to support the development and implementation of land use planning policy in Yarra.
+In an effort to address this gap, the next chapter provides analysis of capacity for employment floor space in Yarra and compares this to forecast floor space demand.

 Yarra’s Precincts

-This chapter considers the distribution of Yarra’s employment and economic activity.
+This chapter considers the spatial distribution of Yarra’s employment and economic activity.
 It assesses the distribution of employment, the functionality of the various employment precincts and their future development potential.
-Demand for employment floor space is then aligned with capacity on a precinct-by-precinct basis drawing on a highlevel analysis of the likely potential capacity for growth.
+Demand for employment floor space is then aligned with capacity on a precinct-by-precinct basis drawing on a high-level analysis of the likely potential capacity for growth.
 By reconciling demand and potential supply this section ‘tests’ the extent to which Yarra can accommodate employment growth within its employment precincts.
-Detailed analysis of the capacity of individual precincts was not undertaken and as a result the findings of the highlevel analysis presented may not be entirely consistent with precinct-specific investigations.
+Detailed analysis of the capacity of individual precincts was not undertaken and as a result the findings of the high-level analysis presented below may not be entirely consistent with precinct-specific investigations.

 The distribution of employment activity

 The City of Yarra contains a range of precincts that host retail, commercial, industrial and institutional employment.
-An overview of the mix of employment by Travel Zone is presented in the map below (Figure 21). the amount in each Travel Zone (see Figure 11).
+An overview of the mix of employment by Travel Zone is presented in the map below (Figure 21).
+The pie charts illustrate the amount and breakdown of employment by broad industry sector in each Travel Zone (see Figure 11).

 It is evident from this map that a significant proportion of Yarra’s employment is located in precincts to the south of Alexandra Parade.
 Commercial employment is focused around Gipps Street, Cambridge Street, Easey Street (near Smith Street), and the Kerr Street precinct (between Smith and Brunswick Streets).
-Retail employment is spread more evenly throughout Yarra, although there are concentrations at the northern end of Brunswick Street and the southern and central parts of Smith Street. oncentrations of institutional employment – the green portion of the pies – are noticeable in the south of the suburbs of Fitzroy and Collingwood, and the North of Richmond, number of workers in the health sector worker in these localities.
+Retail employment is spread more evenly throughout Yarra, although there are concentrations at the northern end of Brunswick Street and the southern and central parts of Smith Street.
+Concentrations of institutional employment – the green portion of the pies – are noticeable in the south of the suburbs of Fitzroy and Collingwood, and the North of Richmond, with large numbers of workers in the health sector worker in these localities.